MicrosoftDocs/windows-itpro-docs/devices/surface-hub/surface-hub-2s-phone-authenticate.md

 ---
-title: "Configure phone authentication for Surface Hub 2S"
+title: "Configure Easy Authentication for Surface Hub 2S"
-description: "Learn how to simplify signing in to Surface Hub 2S using phone authentication."
+description: "Learn how to simplify signing in to Surface Hub 2S using Easy Authentication on your mobile device."
 keywords: separate values with commas ms.prod: surface-hub ms.sitesec: library